Kilsby: Landmarks and amenities

 Amenities in the village include an Ofsted "Good" rated primary school, two pubs, The Red Lion and The George and two churches - Church of England and URC.

 The Village also has a volunteer-run, community-owned shop in the car park of the Red Lion pub.
 This warm community spirit is also evident in a number of thriving community groups, including Womans Institute, Brownies, Girl Guides, as well as a good neighbour community support scheme born out of the 2020 COVID-19 lockdown and the Kilsby Kronicle village newspaper.

 The two 1830s ventilation shafts of the Kilsby Tunnel designed by Robert Stephenson are topped with circular crenelated turrets.
 These structures, visible from the A5 road, are listed buildings.

 Transport

 The village is circa 10 minutes from both Long Buckby and Rugby stations, the latter offering direct services into London Euston in 49 minutes.
 Between 1881 and 1960, the village used to have a railway station Kilsby and Crick station but this was on the Northampton Loop about a mile (1.5 km) from the village.

 One of the village's more unusual claims to fame is that the A361 road terminates here at a junction with the A5.
 The A361 runs to Ilfracombe in Devon making it the longest 'three-digit' road in Britain.
 A consequence of these roads is that the majority of through traffic bypasses the heart of the village ensuring the main road through the village is relatively quiet.

+Notable residents

+Frank Whittle briefly lived at 'Laurelcroft', 1 North Street, until 1949.